FBI missed rigged jackpot in 2006 before lottery scheme grew

 IOWA CITY, Iowa (AP) — Investigators were suspicious in 2006 when they heard that a rural Texas judge was trying to exchange $450,000 in consecutively marked bills.

 But Tommy Tipton, a Fayette County magistrate, told the FBI that his actions were innocent, if odd: He won the Colorado lottery but couldn’t tell his wife because gambling was against their Christian faith.
-The FBI accepted the story and dropped its inquiry of Tipton, who soon bought a new truck and more property around the town of Flatonia, 110 miles west of Houston.
+The FBI accepted the story and dropped its inquiry of Tipton, who soon bought a new truck and more property around the town of Flatonia, 110 miles (180 kilometers) west of Houston.

 A decade later, the inquiry stands out as a missed chance to stop a jackpot rigging scandal that would corrupt the $70 billion lottery industry for years while enriching a tiny group of insiders.
 The FBI didn’t uncover one fact that its informant knew but didn’t see as significant: that Tipton’s brother, Eddie Tipton, was a lottery industry employee.
 In fact, he’d built the machine that picked the winning combination for the Colorado Lotto game.

-“I didn’t add 2 and 2 together,” said the informant, Tom Bargas, owner of Mr. B Fireworks in Schulenburg, Texas.
+“I didn’t add two and two together,” said the informant, Tom Bargas, owner of Mr. B Fireworks in Schulenburg, Texas.
 “I don’t think I mentioned it to the FBI.
 Had I, they probably would have been smart enough to know then.
 It was a missed opportunity.
 It should have been stopped immediately.”

 Most Read Stories